nadrojisk/PythonIDS/project2.md

 ![ACK Packets](img/nmap/ack_packets.png)

-### 2. NMAP SYN Scan ^[2]^
+### 2. NMAP SYN Scan

-This scan is the default scan for NMAP scanning.
+This scan^[2]^ is the default scan for NMAP scanning.
-This scan is rather fast and stealthy due to the fact that if never completes a full TCP handshake.
+The SYN scan is rather fast and stealthy due to the fact that if never completes a full TCP handshake.
 NMAP will send a *SYN* packet and an *open* port will respond with a **SYN/ACK** while a *closed* port will send a **RST**.
 If no response is returned it is assumed the port is *filtered*.

 ![SYN Packets](img/nmap/syn_packets.png)

-### 3. NMAP XMAS Scan ^[2]^
+### 3. NMAP XMAS Scan

-This scan exploits a behavior built into RFC 793^[21]^  to differentiate between open and closed ports.
+This scan^[2]^ exploits a behavior built into RFC 793^[21]^  to differentiate between open and closed ports.
 "If the [destination] port state is *CLOSED* ... an incoming segment not containing a *RST* causes a *RST* to be sent in response" and.
 Therefore no response will mean that the port is either *open* or *filtered*.
 The XMAS Scan sets the **FIN**, **PSH**, and **URG** flags.

 ![XMAS Packets](img/nmap/xmas_packets.png)

-### 4. Ettercap ^[3]^
+### 4. Ettercap's ARP Poisoning

-Ettercap was originally intended to be used for packet sniffing on LAN networks but has evolved into a tool used primarily for man-in-the-middle attacks.
+Ettercap^[3]^ was originally intended to be used for packet sniffing on LAN networks but has evolved into a tool used primarily for man-in-the-middle attacks.
 One of the most common man-in-the-middle attacks, and one provided by Ettercap, is ARP poisoning.
 ARP poisoning is an attack that takes advantage of the communication method of the Address Resolution Protocol (ARP).
 ARP is used for mapping an internal LAN network.
 Each host has what is known as an 'ARP Table' where they keep track of internal ip addresses and the MAC address of that particular ip address.

 The reason for the ARP protocol is to help route packets or frames to an individual host.
 When trying to route messages internally, computers will ask who has an ip address.
 This request is broadcasted across the ENTIRE network.
 If a computer has the associated ip address, they will reply to that message.